 If you want to know the details of how massage helps – read on:

-Massage therapy works a number of ways to decrease pain.
+Massage therapy works in a number of ways to decrease pain.
 Firstly, by activating the pain-gating system.
 Nerves are like a one-way street, they can only pass one message at a time.
 This means that during a massage, the large nerve fibres in the skin are activated, switching off the transmission of pain messages.

 The second mechanism is activation of the Relaxation Response, which is the body’s ability to decrease the psycho-physiological response of stress.
 The Relaxation Response helps to create calm, helps the body to rest, decreases blood pressure, decreases the heart rate, decreases the output of stress hormones and decreases muscular tension.
 This calming of the central nervous system results in a decrease in the sensitization of the pain receptors, which decreases the sensation of pain.